On the boundary properties of Bernstein estimators on the simplex: Contribution, outline and notation

-In contrast to other methods of boundary bias reduction (such as the reflection method or boundary kernels (see, e.g., \citet[Chapter 6]{MR3329609}), this property is built-in for Bernstein estimators, which makes them one of the easiest to use in the class of estimators that are asymptotically unbiased near (and on) the boundary.
+In contrast to other methods of boundary bias reduction (such as the reflection method or boundary kernels (see, e.g., \cite[Chapter 6]{MR3329609}), this property is built-in for Bernstein estimators, which makes them one of the easiest to use in the class of estimators that are asymptotically unbiased near (and on) the boundary.
 Bernstein estimators are also non-negative everywhere on their domain, which is definitely not the case of many estimators corrected for boundary bias.
 This is another reason for their desirability.
+Also, as an anonymous referee pointed out, the fact that the bandwidth parameter $m$ is an integer makes the optimisation step easier to implement (for most bandwidth selection criteria like least-square cross validation, likelihood cross-validation, etc.) than for estimators where the bandwidth parameter $h$ is a real number.
 Bandwidth selection methods and their consistency will be investigated thoroughly in upcoming work.